 Best Song On The Album:

 Showcasing the two main themes of Void, "Wrath" and "Miles Apart" are the top two songs.
-"Wrath" is the most aggressive and thrashy song on the album, boasting a flurry of guitar riffs, gang vocals to scream the truth loud, and to top it off, it is the only track without clean vocals.
+"Wrath" is the most aggressive and thrashy song on the album, boasting a flurry of guitar riffs, gang vocals to scream the truth aloud, and to top it off, it is the only track without clean vocals.
 It condemns violence and warns to keep your heart clean.
-"Miles Apart" on the other hand, is a desperate cry to the Lord to be your Savior and encourages listeners to "find strength through the suffering".
+"Miles Apart" on the other hand, is a desperate cry to the Lord to be your Savior and encourages listeners to "find strength through the suffering."

 For Fans Of: